top of page

 Stakeholder Workshops

-Three in-person workshops are being held across the province to gather insights from rural municipal leaders, community organizations, provincial agencies, and energy providers.
+Three in-person workshops were held across the province to gather insights from rural municipal leaders, community organizations, provincial agencies, and energy providers.
 These sessions focus on identifying barriers, co-developing strategies, and building momentum around rural electric mobility.

 ETransport Workshop 2025 (10).jpg